Where can I learn German?

 An integration course is a German course with an additional course element in which knowledge of German history, culture and the political system is imparted.
 This course element is called the “orientation course”.

 The integration course is offered by various providers and subsidised by the German federal office for migration and refugees (BAMF).
 If you are entitled to attend the integration course, you pay only a cost contribution that is currently 1.95 euro per hour.
 The entitlement exists for you if you have received a residence permit for the first time, which was issued for work, for family reunification, as a result of recognition of refugee status or the awarding of subsidiary protection, or for other humanitarian purposes (§ 23 par.
 2 or par.
 4, § 25 par.
 4a clause 3 or § 25b of the German residence act).
+You can also be registered for an integration course by the Federal Office for Migration and Refugees, if you are a legal long-term resident of an EU state and therefore also a legal resident in Germany.

 You can also claim a place on an integration course if you are entitled to long-term residence in another EU state and thus also entitled to residence in Germany (§ 38a of the German residence act).
 The entitlement expires one year after issue of your first residence permit.
 Minors and young adults who attend school and people with identifiably low integration needs are not entitled to attend the integration course – particularly if the person already speaks German adequately (level B1).